KarlMeierMattern/Full-Stack/React-NextJS.md

 - Scalability - how your application adapts as your team, data, and traffic grow.
 - Developer Experience - your team's experience building and maintaining your application.

-> [!IMPORTANT]
-> For each part of your application, you will need to decide whether you will build a solution yourself or use other tools, such as packages, libraries, and frameworks.

 ## Imperative vs. declarative programming
 Imperative programming is writing the steps for how the user interface should be updated.
 Declarative programming you declare what they want to show instead of having to write DOM methods.